Back-end Engineering Articles

-We're so close to finalizing the Introduction to SQL articles, but before that, we have another critical topic to learn: Entity Relationships.
+We’re so close to finalize the Introduction to SQL articles, but before that we have another critical topic to learn: Entity Relationships

-So far, we have learned that Entity is a synonym for Tables.
+Entity is synonyms of Tables.
 In database administration, only those things about which data will be captured or stored are considered entities.
 So if you aren't going to capture data about something, there's no point in creating an entity in a database.

 When to draw ER Diagrams?

 So, when do we draw ERDs?
-While ER models are primarily developed for designing relational databases in terms of concept visualization and physical database design, there are still other situations when ER diagrams can help.
+While ER models are mostly developed for designing relational databases in terms of concept visualization and in terms of physical database design, there are still other situations when ER diagrams can help.
 Here are some typical use cases.

-• * Database design - Depending on the scale of change, it can be risky to alter a database structure directly in a DBMS.
-To avoid ruining the data in a production database, it is essential to plan out the changes carefully.
+- - Database design - Depending on the scale of change, it can be risky to alter a database structure directly in a DBMS.
+To avoid ruining the data in a production database, it is important to plan out the changes carefully.
 ERD is a tool that helps.
-By drawing ER diagrams to visualize database design ideas, you have a chance to identify the mistakes and design flaws and to make corrections before executing the changes in the database.
+By drawing ER diagrams to visualize database design ideas, you have a chance to identify the mistakes and design flaws, and to make corrections before executing the changes in the database.

-• * Database debugging - To debug database issues can be challenging, mainly when the database contains many tables, requiring writing complex SQL to get the information you need.
-By visualizing a database schema with an ERD, you have a complete picture of the entire database schema.
-You can quickly locate entities, view their attributes, and identify their relationships with others.
-These allow you to analyze an existing database and reveal database problems easier.
+- - Database debugging - To debug database issues can be challenging, especially when the database contains many tables, which require writing complex SQL in getting the information you need.
+By visualizing a database schema with an ERD, you have a full picture of the entire database schema.
+You can easily locate entities, view their attributes and identify the relationships they have with others.
+All these allow you to analyze an existing database and to reveal database problems easier.

-• * Database creation and patching - Visual Paradigm, an ERD tool, supports a database generation tool that can automate the database creation and patching process using ER diagrams.
-So, with this ER Diagram tool, your ER design is no longer just a static diagram but a mirror that truly reflects the physical database structure.
+- - Database creation and patching - Visual Paradigm, an ERD tool, supports a database generation tool that can automate the database creation and patching process by means of ER diagrams.
+So, with this ER Diagram tool, your ER design is no longer just a static diagram but a mirror that reflects truly the physical database structure.

-• * Aid in requirements gathering - Determine the needs of an information system by drawing a conceptual ERD that depicts the high-level business objects of the system.
-Such an initial model can also be evolved into a physical database model that aids the creation of a relational database or aids in creating process maps and data flow modes.
+- - Aid in requirements gathering - Determine the requirements of an information system by drawing a conceptual ERD that depicts the high-level business objects of the system.
+Such an initial model can also be evolved into a physical database model that aids the creation of a relational database, or aids in the creation of process maps and data flow modes.

-We learned about Inner Join, Left and Right Join in the previous join tables blog post.
-But we need another piece on our cake: Entity Relationships.
+join tables blog post we learned about Inner Join, Left and Right Joins.
+But we need another piece on our cake: Entity Relationships

 Entity Relationships

 An Entity Relationship is a high-level conceptual data model diagram.
 Entity Relationship helps to systematically analyze data requirements to produce a well-designed database.
-Furthermore, entity Relationships represent real-world entities and the relationships between them.
-Therefore, creating an Entity Relationship is considered a best practice before implementing your database.
+Entity Relationships represent real-world entities and the relationships between them.
+Creating an Entity Relationship is considered as a best practice before implementing your database.

 Cardinality